-There have been various studies that incorporated gating mechanisms into convolution layers achieving state-of-the-art performance on tasks such as conditional image modelling \citep{oord2016conditional}, language modelling \citep{dauphin2016language}, speech synthesis \citep{oord2016wavenet} and generative image inpainting \citep{yu2018free}.
-When applied to RNNs, such as Long Short-Term Memories (LSTM) \citep{hochreiter1997long}, gating mechanisms were shown to be effective in handling the long-term dependencies problem.
-Moreover, gating mechanisms in CNNs can be used to manage the information flow as well as to mitigate the vanishing gradient problem \citep{dauphin2016language}.
-Therefore, inspired by these advantages and the superior performance of the combination of CNNs and gating mechanisms applied to different tasks, we hypothesize that the automatic dementia detection can also benefit from this architecture.
+There have been various studies that incorporated gating mechanisms to convolution layers achieving state-of-the-art performance on tasks such as conditional image modelling \cite{oord2016conditional}, language modelling \cite{dauphin2016language}, speech synthesis \cite{oord2016wavenet} and generative image inpainting \cite{yu2018free}.
+When applied to RNNs, such as Long Short-Term Memories (LSTM) \cite{hochreiter1997long}, gating mechanisms were shown to be effective in handling the long-term dependencies problem.
+Gating mechanisms in CNNs can be used to manage the information flow as well as to mitigate the vanishing gradient problem \cite{dauphin2016language}.
+Moreover, it was shown that the combination of gating mechanisms and CNNs can achieve superior performance in tasks with limited amount of data, such as speech recognition for low-resource languages \cite{kang2017gated} and speech keyword spotting \cite{coucke2019efficient}.
+Therefore, inspired by these advantages and the effectiveness of the combination of CNNs and gating mechanisms applied to different tasks, we hypothesize that the automatic dementia detection can also benefit from this architecture.